stevenewbold/ShakeSynth/README.md

 The app will split any captured waveform into three pre-defined frequencies that are then recombined to produce the final result.
 These frequencies can be amimplified or reduced independently.

 **Low**
-- This is any movement that spans a 3-4 frame or more.
+- This is any movement that spans moe than 3-4 frames.
 Think of this as low-frequency camera float.

 **Mid**
 - This is movement over 1-2 frames so more of the classic camera rumble/shake, where we see per-frame movement.